Heads of Laboratories

 In relation to stress, the McEwen lab has found that hormone actions on structural plasticity are intertwined with the actions of excitatory amino acid transmitters, kainate receptors, serotonin, GABA, other neurotransmitters and BDNF.
 Dr. McEwen has found that, in the dentate gyrus, chronic stress reduces neuron number and contributes to cognitive impairment.
 In the hippocampus, chronic stress causes neurons to undergo remodeling of dendrites.
 Excitatory amino acids — in particular, NMDA receptors — are important regulators of neuronal remodeling, acting in concert with glucocorticoids.
 The lab has also shown that the stress-induced remodeling is largely reversed once the stress is removed.

-The McEwen lab has recently expanded its scope of study to investigate stress-induced structural remodeling in two regions of the brain: the amygdala, which is involved in fear and strong emotions, and the prefrontal cortex, which is involved in working memory, decision making and extinction of fear learning.
-Recent work has found, in humans, an effect of chronic perceived stress on mental flexibility and functional activity in the prefrontal cortex that is analogous to studies in an animal model.
-In animals, aging leads to loss of the ability to promptly extend dendrites of prefrontal cortex after cessation of stress.
+The McEwen lab has recently expanded its scope of study to investigate stress-induced structural remodeling in the amygdala, which is involved in fear and strong emotions, and the prefrontal cortex, which is involved in working memory, decision making and extinction of fear learning.
+Recent work has found, in humans, an effect of chronic perceived stress on mental flexibility and functional activity in the prefrontal cortex that is analogous to animal studies.
+In animals, aging leads to loss of the ability to promptly extend dendrites of the prefrontal cortex after cessation of stress.

 Work by the neuroimmune-physiology group, headed by Karen Bulloch, has revealed important cell types characteristic of the immune system, namely brain dendritic cells, that are present in the normal, undamaged brain, accumulate in the aging brain and are activated in response to simulated stroke and interferon-γ.
 The group is working to characterize their functions.